 Requirements Associated with Funded Projects

 Award recipients of Catalyst Grants will receive a closing email from TLC near the end of the project period and be asked to complete the following reporting requirements.
 Please note that future funding eligibility for the TLC Education Innovation Grants program is contingent upon completion of all reporting requirements at the end of the funding period.
+Note: Instructors of record for undergraduate, graduate, and professional student courses are eligible for funding.
+Instructors from UCLA Extension, the Lab School, and Geffen Academy are not eligible for funding at this time.

-1. Progress report shared with Vice Provost for Teaching and Learning and department chair at the end of the funding period.
+1. Progress report shared with the Vice Provost for Teaching and Learning and department chair at the end of the funding period.

 3. Completion of brief survey.
 Questions may include: